awsdocs/amazon-lumberyard-user-guide/doc_source/networking-overview.md

 ### Replica<a name="networking-overview-replica"></a>

-GridMate uses a single\-master replication model\.
-For each replica, one node in the session owns the master copy, and everyone else has a proxy copy\.
+GridMate uses a single\-primary replication model\.
+For each replica, one node in the session owns the primary copy, and everyone else has a proxy copy\.
 Replicas can be individually migrated from node to node at any time\.

 At the core of GridMate's replication model is the replica\.
 Replicas, along with the chunks, datasets and RPCs that make up the replica, provide a mechanism for capturing and propagating the game state\.
 Replicas also serve as the point of interaction for external game systems\.
 Replicas can be owned by any node in the network and can be migrated to whichever node that can process them most efficiently\.